 “Man stands like a narrow doorway in the landscape“

-My name is Jose Maanmieli and I created this project through several articles you can find in our journal.
-In them, I put forward a theory of human behaviour that centres around the nature of language.
-This theory aims to explain why human beings do the things we do, not to tell anyone what they should do.
-The theory actually addresses why we confuse these two things, and what that confusion has to do with what we call science.
+I am an independent researcher and thinker specialising in human behaviour.
+I created this project through several articles you can find in our journal.
+In them, I put forward a theory that centres around the nature of language but addresses various aspects of human life, such as kinship, money and institutions.
+The theory aims to explain why human beings do the things we do, not to tell anyone what they should do.
+The theory actually addresses why we confuse description and prescription, and what this confusion has to do with what we call science.

 The original meaning and essence of truth in Ancient Greece was aletheia: disclosure, unconcealment, the bringing of what was previously hidden into the open.
 This meaning is different from the common interpretation of truth as correctness or certainty, which is burdened by moral assumptions that go deep into our nature.

 Work With Us

 We’re here to help you contribute with your own scientific, artistic or technical expertise

 Tell Us Your Story